 I am currently interested in the following lines of research:

 Broadly, my first line of research focuses on the cultural evolution, transmission, and development of causal explanatory systems (e.g., across generations, parent-to-child), with the current emphasis on the causes and treatments of biological illnesses.
-Some of my questions include:
+I am interested in how the cultural context shapes the emergence of explanatory systems and causal reasoning in early childhood.
+Specifically, I examine the causal mechanisms (folk, scientific, religious, supernatural, moral) children and their parents attribute to the causes and treatments of biological illnesses, their reasons for endorsing those causes, and parents’ ethnotheories and approaches to explaining the causes of illness to their children.
+Some of my research questions include:

 How do children learn from the verbal or written testimony others provide them regarding illness?